 Fig West Chester is proud to feature stories from Westtown School in the following months.
 Written by a variety of faculty and leaders, these stories spotlight parenting, education, and more.
 The below story is Kindness & Teamwork: A Mindset For All Ages.
 Explore more Westtown School stories on their website and here on FigWestChester.com.

-It is hard to believe it was almost two months ago when many of us were developing resolutions for the new year.
-As we know, all too well, absolute resolutions are quickly and easily broken.
+Every year we set resolutions.
+But as we know, all too well, absolute resolutions are quickly and easily broken.
 This year I thought maybe a mindset resolution is better than an absolute.
 So, the resolutions I set out for our Lower School students are more of a mindset.
 We are asking the children to keep in mind two ways of thinking about others: being kind and being part of a team.

 An embedded mission in our Lower School is enabling children to be their best and truest selves.
 Yet, to be your best, truest self is not enough.
 Only caring about yourself is narrow and unproductive to the community.
 Kindness is an action which requires putting someone else’s needs before your own.
 As I explained to the children, being nice and being kind are different.
 A person can be nice without doing anything.
 However, being kind requires action.
 It takes effort and thought.
 Kindness asks you to attend to others and not always pay attention to yourself.